jdolinsky/fooddelivery_bigquery/README.md

          catchup=False
          ) as dag:
 ```
-As can be seen above, I used default arguments and parameters before the DAG definition.
-The default arguments are automatically passed as such into airflow tasks.
-This is a very handy feature as you can't create variables/constants outside of DAG since it's a configuration file that outlines the structure of the pipeline.
+As seen above, default arguments and parameters before the DAG definition were used.
+The default arguments are automatically passed into airflow tasks.
+This is a useful feature here, as you can't create variables/constants outside of DAG since it's a configuration file that outlines the structure of the pipeline.
 The actual tasks or operators will likely run in a different context.

 ## Step I - Download the CSV File
 The CSV file includes daily transactions.
 More details about the data can be found in the Google Colab [notebook](https://colab.research.google.com/drive/1hDmEUaY3SmjFDCEodYh0IyWJOrkl4P7-?usp=sharing).

-I used **GCSObjectsWithPrefixExistenceSensor** to monitor for the data file arrival in GCS bucket.
+ **GCSObjectsWithPrefixExistenceSensor** was used to monitor the data file arrival in GCS bucket.
 Since each file has a suffix with the business date, a prefix parameter was passed to the sensor.
-Once the file is in the GCS bucket, another **PythonOperator** is run to get a full file name.
+Once the file is in the GCS bucket, another **PythonOperator** is run to get the full file name.
 The file name is stored in Airflow XCOM so it can be accessed by different tasks. **GCSToLocalFilesystemOperator** is used to download the file from the GCS bucket to the local storage.

 ## Step II - Data Clean Up
 After the file is downloaded, the data cleanup starts with **PythonOperator**.
 To keep the DAG file uncluttered, the code for this task is in [cleanup.py](./airflow/dags/scripts/cleanup.py).
 The steps for cleaning the data were outlined above.
-Cleaned data then saved locally as a CSV file in the /temp/food/clean location.
+Cleaned data is then saved locally as a CSV file in the /temp/food/clean location.

 ## Step III - Upload Processed Data to GCS
-The CSV file with processed data is uploaded into "processed" folder in GCS using **LocalFilesystemToGCSOperator** operator.
-All files then deleted from the local storage using **BashOperator**.
+The CSV file with processed data is uploaded into the "processed" folder in GCS using **LocalFilesystemToGCSOperator** operator.
+All files are then deleted from the local storage using **BashOperator**.

 ## Step IV - Load Processed Data into BigQuery
 In this task, the data is appended to a BigQuery table using **GCSToBigQueryOperator**.
-A schema for the table can be found in [schema.json](./files/schema.json) file.
-The copy of the schema file is in a folder on the GCS bucket since it's required for the initial run of the **GCSToBigQueryOperator**.
-This location is passed as 'schema_object' parameter to the operator.
+A schema for the table can be found in the file [schema.json](./files/schema.json).
+A copy of the schema file is in a folder on the GCS bucket since it's required for the initial run of the **GCSToBigQueryOperator**.
+The location of the schema file is passed as a 'schema_object' parameter to the operator.

-Below is the image of the schema from the BigQuery after the table was created:
+Below is a representation of  the schema in BigQuery:

 <img src="./images/schema_screenshot.png"
      alt="Food Delivery Project Logo"